 National

-Finance minister and Pokhara mayor sustain burn injuries, undergo treatment at ICU
+Finance minister and Pokhara mayor sustain burn injuries, admitted to ICU

 Preliminary assessment shows 5-6 percent burn on their faces but there is a possibility of harm in their respiratory system and chest, Kirtipur Hospital says.